SURGroup/UQpy/docs/source/scientific_machine_learning/layers/index.rst

 ---------------------

 In this module, a layer in a neural network refers to an operation on tensor :math:`x` that maps it to a tensor :math:`y`.
-Layers have weights and/or biases, implemented via :class:`torch.nn.Parameter`, unlike activation functions which do not.
+Many layers have learnable parameters implemented via :class:`torch.nn.Parameter`.
+They may be deterministic or have probabilistic behavior, such as the :class:`Dropout` layers.

 The layers available here are designed for compatability with torch's layers, and recreate their naming and syntax conventions as much as practical.